Th3RoadNotTaken/FirstActionGame/README.md

   - Pausing the game, and level change called on completion.

 * Unreal Motion Graphics UI Design (UMG) -
-  - Health, stamina, dynamic health bars, and various game event prompts.
+  - Displaying player health, stamina, dynamic health bars for enemies, and various game event prompts.

 * Mathematical concepts -
-  - Interpolation, Randomization, Vector computations such as Dot and Cross products.
+  - Interpolation for creating moving trap doors, Randomization, Vector computations such as Dot and Cross products to determine the reaction to weapon impact points.
-  - Vectors, Arrays, Maps.
+  - Vectors, Dynamic Arrays, and Maps to store and retrieve data for various operations.

 * Collisions -
   - Creating collision for game objects.